 Clients & Industries

-Kosta has tried a wide variety of cases, including defamation, environmental law, intellectual property, and white-collar crime.
-He played a key role in two leading trade secrets cases, obtaining criminal convictions and $360 million in restitution and fines related to the theft of DuPont’s Kevlar® fiber technology, and defending Facebook, Oculus VR, and individual developers in a high-profile jury trial about virtual reality technology.
-He also has notable experience in sports law, including first-chairing a jury trial win for the NCAA.
-His current clients include pharmaceutical founder and philanthropist John Kapoor in a healthcare fraud trial and related proceedings, Bayer in coordinated judicial proceedings related to Essure® birth control, and the officers and economic development arms of the Habematolel Pomo of Upper Lake in a putative federal consumer class action.
+Kosta has tried a variety of cases, including defamation, environmental law, intellectual property, and white-collar crime.
+He played a key role in two leading trade secrets cases, obtaining criminal convictions and $360 million in financial penalties related to the theft of DuPont’s Kevlar® fiber technology, and defending Facebook in a high-profile jury trial about virtual reality technology.
+He also has experience in sports law, including first-chairing a jury trial win for the NCAA.
+His current clients include a former pharmaceutical executive in a healthcare fraud trial and related proceedings, Bayer in coordinated judicial proceedings related to Essure® birth control, and the officers and economic development arms of the Habematolel Pomo of Upper Lake in a putative federal consumer class action.